 Two FIRs lodged against Dilip Ghosh

 The second police complaint has been filed by a TMC leader in Ranaghat area of Nadia district.
-"We have received a complaint.
+"We have received the complaint.
 We are looking into it," Nadia district police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)